(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-One of the first things a person may notice once they get to the Las Vegas Strip, is some of the police wear yellow uniforms.
+One of the first things a person may notice once they start having fun on the Las Vegas Strip is that some police wear yellow uniforms.
 This raises a few questions as it is out of the ordinary uniform standards for police officers compared to the rest of the country.

-- Yellow is one of the colors that are most visible to the human eye; the color will easily stand out in a crowd of people.
+- Yellow is one of the colors most visible to the human eye; the color will easily stand out in a crowd.

 - Bicycle patrols can go where traditional patrol vehicles often can’t.

 - Members of the public are generally much more willing to interact with bicycle officers.

 The Metro Police of Las Vegas has a bicycle patrol because an officer on a bicycle is much more approachable by nature than an officer in a car.
 Officers in traditional patrol vehicles are subjected to biases and stereotypes that limit their ability to interact with the general public.

 In contrast, bicycle patrol officers are free to roam through parks and apartment complexes.
 This is very useful when patrolling densely populated areas such as the Strip and mazelike downtown sections of Las Vegas.